 Never insert or remove your module from a "live" breadboard.
-Make sure the power is OFF !
+Make sure the power is OFF!

-1) Any breadboard will do; however, you will find that the kind made with a softer, more pliable plastic (such as nylon) will be easier to use and more durable.

-2) When plugging the module into your breadboard, you may find it easier to plug the adapter in place first.
-Then plug the module into the adapter after you have finished wiring your I/O circuits.
-To remove the module, hold the adapter down by the ends, and gently pry up the module, using an end-to-end rocking motion.

-3) Plug Adapt812DXLT into the middle area of your breadboard strip to allow maximum access on each end to all the signals.
+- 1) Any breadboard will do; however, you will find that the kind made with a softer, more pliable plastic (such as nylon) will be easier to use and more durable. - 2) When plugging the module into your breadboard, you may find it easier to put the adapters in place first.
+Then plug the module into the adapters when you have finished wiring your I/O circuits.
+To remove the module, hold the adapter down by the ends, and gently pry up the module. - 3) Plug Adapt812MAX into the middle area of your bread-board strip to allow maximum access on each end to all the signals.
 If possible, place an additional breadboard section in parallel on each side for easier wiring of your circuits.
-(HELPFUL HINT: If you are using the Analog inputs, make sure to wire your analog circuits as close to these pins as possible, to keep noise levels down.)
-4) Choose a convention for wiring your power distribution buses.
+(HELPFUL HINT: If you are using the Analog inputs, make sure to wire your analog circuits as close to these pins as possible, to keep noise levels down.) - 4) Choose a convention for wiring your power distribution buses.
 A logical approach is to make the inside bus logic 5V, and the outside buses GROUND.
-If you supply external power via J1, regulated 5VDC will be available via the breadboard connector pins for your application.
-If instead you wish to provide regulated 5V to the board via H1, remove isolation link W11.
-In any case, always connect the breadboard GROUND to the module GROUND.

-5) If you are using voltages other than 5V, make sure to keep these well away from the I/O pins and tie-strips, to avoid accidental shorts which may damage the module.
+Never supply external power via J1 if you are supplying 5VDC via the 50-pin connector.
+However, always connect the breadboard GROUND to the module GROUND. - 5) If you are using voltages other than 5V, make sure to keep these well away from the I/O pins and tie-strips, to avoid accidental shorts which may damage the module.